Someone Else's Life

 “Just one more time,” she said.
 “If I let you in one last time will that be the end of it?”

-And as he always did John said yes, and as he knew she would, Emma let him in even though both knew what they’d agreed about it never happening again wasn’t true.
+And as always, John said yes, as he knew she would, Emma always let him in.

-She showed him their sleeping children, showed him Louis and Lisey, and then they went up to bed.
+She showed him their sleeping children and then they went up to bed.

-Just as they both knew they would again.
+Just as they both knew she would again.

-As he drove away in the early hours of the next morning, John left Neil with a final memory; a dark tunnel with a bright light at the end of it.
+As Neil drove away in the early hours of the next morning, John left him a final memory; a dark tunnel with a bright light at the end of it.

 …

-It was dawn when Neil got home, and Helen was waiting for him in the living room, wild-eyed with worry.
+It was dawn, and Helen was waiting for him in the living room, wild-eyed with worry.

 “Keith rang,” she said, “what the hell has been going on?
 Where have you been?”